Post-Roe v. Wade, more patients rely on early prenatal testing as states toughen abortion laws

 Some states restrict abortion so early that women would not have the chance to get any prenatal testing done before the cutoff.

 That was the case for 26-year-old Hannah in Tennessee, which has a strict abortion ban.
-An ultrasound in late November, at about 18 weeks gestation, revealed she had amniotic band sequence, which is when very thin pieces of the amniotic membrane get attached to the fetus, sometimes causing fetal amputation and other problems.
-In Hannah’s case, the bands were attached to many of her baby boy’s body parts and ripped open multiple areas of his body.
+An ultrasound in late November, at about 18 weeks, revealed she had amniotic band sequence, when very thin pieces of the amniotic membrane get attached to the fetus.
+In Hannah’s case, the bands were attached to many of her baby’s body parts and ripped open multiple areas of his body.

-She called clinics in Ohio and Illinois looking for a place to terminate the pregnancy, while her genetic counselor’s office phoned roughly six facilities.
-She finally found a clinic 4 ½ hours away in Illinois and had the procedure in early December at 19 weeks gestation.
-A set of results from the amniocentesis – which was done to look for the cause of the problem – came back the day after her abortion, and other results after that.
+After calling clinics in Ohio and Illinois to terminate the pregnancy, she finally found one 4 ½ hours away in Illinois and had the procedure in early December at 19 weeks gestation.
+Results from the amniocentesis – which was done to look for the cause of the problem – came back the day after her abortion, and other results after that.

-Hannah, who didn’t want her last name used for fear of backlash, said it’s “awful” to have to think about state timelines, and to travel long distances out of state, when dealing with something like this.
-But she’s grateful she had a firm diagnosis from the ultrasound and enough information to feel confident in her decision, which she made so her baby wasn’t in “pain and misery.”
+Hannah, who didn’t want her last name used for fear of backlash, said it’s “awful” to have to think about state timelines, and to travel long distances when dealing with something like this.
+But she’s grateful she had enough information to feel confident in her decision.

 “I know some women are not that lucky,” Hannah said.
 She named her son Waylen.